Military Sexual Trauma (MST) Explained

 The proof requirements for an MST claim are the same as for all VA mental disorder claims.
 Most MSTs lead to a diagnosis of PTSD and therefore must be handled as PTSD claims.

-There are two important parts to an MST claim.
-The veteran claimant must present “Credible Evidence” that the traumatic event occurred and meet the “Nexus Requirement”connecting the event to the resulting symptoms.
-This may seem difficult, but it is not an insurmountable task.
+There are two essential parts to an MST claim.
+The veteran claimant must present “Credible Evidence” that the traumatic event occurred and meet the “Nexus Requirement” connecting the event to the resulting symptoms.
+This may seem complicated, but it is not an impossible task.

-A PTSD claim (and thus also MST claims) has a unique requirement, which is not applicable to other VA mental health disorder claims, specifically, the Credible Evidence of the Occurrence of the Trauma requirement (“Credible Evidence requirement”).
-That is, a Veteran with a PTSD claim must come forward with evidence, other than his/her own testimony or statements, showing that the alleged in-service trauma actually occurred.
+A PTSD claim (and thus also MST claims) has a unique requirement, which does not apply to other VA mental health disorder claims, specifically, the Credible Evidence of the Occurrence of the Trauma requirement (“Credible Evidence requirement”).
+That is, a Veteran with a PTSD claim must come forward with evidence other than their own testimony or statements showing that the alleged in-service trauma actually occurred.